WebstaurantStore / Food Service Resources / Kitchen & Cooking Tips / How to Carve a Turkey

 Check out our turkey carving video to learn how to cut up a whole turkey the easiest way:

-Do you actually need a carving knife to cut up a turkey?
-No, not necessarily.
+You don't necessarily need a carving knife to cut turkey.
 The best type of knife for cutting a turkey has a pointed, non-serrated blade.
 Avoid using a serrated blade when you're carving because the slices won't be clean.
 For a turkey that's 15 pounds or larger, choose a chef's knife that is 10" to 12" in length.
 Use an 8" chef's knife for a smaller turkey.

 Does a Turkey Need to Rest Before Carving?